waleedmebane/allsembly-prototype/docs/installation_and_testing.md

 ```

 NOTE: to get it to persist across reboots, you will need a service script
 for systemd or initd.
-I haven't written one, yet.
-Come back to the repo
-to check for it later.
-Or you can write one consulting your OS documentation.
+See allsembly-prototype/scripts/allsembly.service
+for an example.
+Modify the path on the line starting with "ExecStart="
+to point to the location of allsembly-server.py on your system.
+You
+then need to copy the service script into the appropriate system
+location: /etc/systemd/system/; and run
+the command to enable the service: `sudo systemctl enable allsembly.service`.
-In the meantime, you could put a line like:
+Alternatively, you could put a line like:
 `<directory containing allsembly-server.py>/allsembly-server.py --daemon --user allsembly` into your /etc/rc.local file.
 (Replace `<directory containing allsembly-server.py>` with the path where you have put the file, e.g., `/usr/local/bin` or `/home/user/allsembly-prototype/scripts`.)

 ### Setup and start the Apache web server:
+(NOTE: you can try out Allsembly™ using the web server build into
+Django.
+Consult the Django documentation for details.
+Basically,
+you can execute `python3 manage.py runserver` from the allsembly-prototype
+directory; then connect to http://127.0.0.1:8000.
+You can skip setting
+up Apache and return to it later when you desire a production quality
+web service.)

 #### Setup SSL (Recommended)
 Add an SSL certificate, either by following the directions given by